vegas/vegas/README.md

 - 💬 Ask me about APIs, discord bots, websites
 - 📫 How to reach me: [email](venirev3@gmail.com), [twitter](exhalebackupx), email is preferred if important
 - 😄 Pronouns: he/him, they/them
-- ⚡ Fun fact: I dislike popcorn.
+- ⚡ Fun fact: I dislike popcorn. a lot.
-- ✅ thank you [scrap](https://github.com/scrap) for correcting an issue